icidasset/diffuse/src/Static/About/About.md

 R - Toggle Repeat
 S - Toggle Shuffle

-Left / Right - Previous / Next
+{ / } - Previous / Next
-Up   / Down  - Seek forwards / Seek backwards
+< / > - Seek forwards / Seek backwards

+Alternatively you can use the media-control keys,
+if your browser supports it.

 ESC - Close overlay, close context-menu, deselect album cover, etc.